Skip to yearly menu bar Skip to main content

 Junyu Huang · Qilong Feng · Ziyun Huang · Jinhui Xu · Jianxin Wang

-Abstract: The k-means problem is one of the most extensively studied clustering problems with various applications in unsupervised learning.
-Despite its popularity, the k-means objective is sensitive to outliers.
-In this paper, we study the k-means with outliers problem, where the goal is to discard up to $z$ outliers and identify a minimum k-means clustering on the remaining data points.
-Most previous results for this problem have running time dependent on the aspect ratio $\Delta$ ($\Delta$ is the ratio between the maximum pairwise distance and the minimum pairwise distance) to achieve fast approximation.
-Unfortunately, these dependencies can significantly limit the scalability of the algorithms for handling large-scale datasets.
-To address the aspect ratio dependency issue, we propose sampling-based algorithms with almost linear running time in the data size.
-A crucial component of our approach is an algorithm (called Fast-Sampling) which can find inliers that well approximate the optimal clustering centers, without guessing the optimal clustering cost.
-With this technique, a 4-approximation can be obtained in time $O(\frac{ndk\log\log n}{\epsilon^2})$ with $O(\frac{k}{\epsilon})$ centers opened and $(1+\epsilon)z$ outliers discarded.
-To reduce the number of centers opened, we propose a center reduction algorithm, which can find most mistakenly discarded inliers back during the sampling process.
-Based on the proposed algorithm, an $O(\frac{1}{\epsilon})$-approximate solution can be obtained in time $O(\frac{ndk\log \log n}{\epsilon^2} + \frac{dpoly(k)\log\Delta}{\epsilon^2})$ with $(1+\epsilon)z$ outliers discarded and exact k centers opened.
-Empirical experiments suggest that our proposed sampling-based algorithms outperform the state-of-the-art algorithms for the k-means with outliers problem.
-On average, the running time and clustering cost are reduced by at least 20\% and 5\%, respectively.
+Abstract: The k-means with outliers problem is one of the most extensively studied clustering problems in the field of machine learning, where the goal is to discard up to z outliers and identify a minimum k-means clustering on the remaining data points.
+Most previous results for this problem have running time dependent on the aspect ratio Δ (the ratio between the maximum and the minimum pairwise distances) to achieve fast approximations.
+To address the issue of aspect ratio dependency on the running time, we propose sampling-based algorithms with almost linear running time in the data size, where a crucial component of our approach is an algorithm called Fast-Sampling.
+Fast-Sampling algorithm can find inliers that well approximate the optimal clustering centers without relying on a guess for the optimal clustering costs, where a 4-approximate solution can be obtained in time $O(\frac{ndk\log\log n}{\epsilon^2})$ with O(k/ϵ) centers opened and (1+ϵ)z outliers discarded.
+To reduce the number of centers opened, we propose a center reduction algorithm, where an O(1/ϵ)-approximate solution can be obtained in time $O(\frac{ndk\log \log n}{\epsilon^2} + dpoly(k, \frac{1}{\epsilon})\log(n\Delta))$ with (1+ϵ)z outliers discarded and exactly k centers opened.
+Empirical experiments suggest that our proposed sampling-based algorithms outperform state-of-the-art algorithms for the k-means with outliers problem.

 Live content is unavailable.
 Log in and register to view live content